-Photo: "Inside" and "Outisde" students in class discussion at ACC Jail, Spring 2018
+Photo: "Inside" and "Outside" students in class discussion at the Clarke County Jail

 Through facilitated dialogue and active learning, the program creates a powerful and transformative learning environment for all participants.
 All students, whether "inside" or "outside" read the same texts, complete the same assignments, and participate with equal status in the classroom.